Sharda University Admissions 2025

 Correct Option - C

 Solution - Gender composition is expressed in a ratio called the sex ratio.
 Sex ratio is defined as "the number of women per 1,000 men in a population".
-Therefore, a sex ratio of 1,000 indicates total balance between the sexes.
+Therefore, a sex ratio of 1,000 indicates a total balance between the sexes.
 A ratio above 1,000 indicates more women than men, while a ratio below 1,000 indicates fewer women.

 6. Match List I with List II